alttch/yedb-py/README.md

 ### Connect a client

+* If socket transport requested, the built-in in client requires "msgpack" Python module
-(If HTTP transport requested, the built-in client requires "requests" Python module to be installed manually)
+* If HTTP transport requested, the built-in client requires "requests" Python module

 ```python
 from yedb import YEDB